kdbanman/macros/doc/gameroom.md

 - `myCommand` is a command object exactly as passed to `schedule`.
 - `player` is the player ID of the client who scheduled and sent the command.
 - `newStateID` is a new ID sent unique to each command that is the same on each client, intended to become the dereferencing address of a possible new game object.
-- Game state should affected by these commands, as they will be recieved in the same order on each client.
+- Game state should be affected by these commands, as they will be recieved in the same order on each client.

 ```
 Progressive Enhancement from basic to full syntactic sugar: TODO